 So you need a candidate database that allows you to easily tag these candidates for future roles and to also easily find them when those future roles come up.
 So you need an online and modern candidate database that acts like a reservoir of all the applications that you get from all the jobs that you advertise, yet it has powerful search tools that allow you to find the strong candidates for your current roles within seconds.
 This way you have ready-to-go talent pools that you can pick up the phone and all any time a position comes up – I call this talent on tap.

 # 5 – Get the relevant manager/team involved from the very beginning

 I’ve dedicated an entire blog about this topic – please see it here.

-Play the Jury here and not the judge, please!!! unless of course the new employee will be reporting to you directly – so yes I want you to be involved to keep your finger on your employer-of-choice-brand’s pulse, but if this person is not reporting to you then just be the judge and let the team with whom this person will be reporting to, let them be involved from the beginning – only them know the right cultural fit – otherwise, you won’t retain them!
+Play the Jury here and not the judge, please!!!
+Unless of course the new employee will be reporting to you directly – so yes I want you to be involved to keep your finger on your employer-of-choice-brand’s pulse, but if this person is not reporting to you then just be the judge and let the team with whom this person will be reporting to, let them be involved from the beginning – only they know the right cultural fit – otherwise, you won’t retain them!
 They will leave or they will quit from being unhappy!

 Thank you for reading and until next time, take good care and best of luck with your business!